Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Introduction

+The completely positive maps $ \Psi_{\sigma}$, $\sigma \in G$ may be looked at as a quantization of the classical Hecke operators, as they are acting on the algebra of a deformation quantization of their classical domain.
 If we restrict to the diagonal we get the classical Hecke operators.
-By the theory of the Berezin transform ([Be]) (which is in fact the same as the Selberg transform) we know that the comparison between the kernel itself and its restriction to the diagonal is given by an invertible positive transformation (the Berezin transform).
+By the theory of the Berezin transform ([Be]) (which is in fact the same as the Selberg transform) we know that the comparison between the kernel itself and its restriction to the diagonal is given by an invertible phase, e.g. a positive transformation - the Berezin transform.